ishafiul/TUS-Protocol-with-cloudflare-containers/README.md

 <!-- dash-content-start -->

-This is a [Container](https://developers.cloudflare.com/containers/) starter template.
+This is a [Container](https://developers.cloudflare.com/containers/) project using **Node.js, TypeScript, and Hono framework** instead of Go.

+It demonstrates:
+- Node.js TypeScript container with Hono framework
-It demonstrates basic Container configuration, launching and routing to individual container, load balancing over multiple container, running basic hooks on container status changes.
+- Container configuration, launching and routing
+- Load balancing over multiple containers
+- Health checks and environment information
+- Error handling and lifecycle hooks
+- TypeScript compilation and type safety

 <!-- dash-content-end -->